 As part of our commitment to developing confident, multi-talented individuals we offer all our Seniors a wide range of extracurricular activities intended to develop character and leadership skills.
 Typical examples are shown below, but there are many more each year depending on the specific pupil interests and expertise of staff.

 A unique approach to this programme and one that makes The Royal stand out, is Lesson 7 – a fun session that runs daily and is mandatory for all students from Years 7 to 11 from Monday to Thursday.
 Pupils are able to choose from approximately up to 70 activities during the course of the year, often with surprising results.
 Not only does the compulsory element create – quite literally – a level playing field for all, but it also motivates and educates on many levels, not to mention reveals hidden skills and abilities that may otherwise never have surfaced!

-Also compulsory for Years 9 and 10, is the School’s Combined Cadet Force; a scheme run in partnership with the Ministry of Defence to teach personal responsibility, leadership and self-discipline.
+Also for Years 9 and above is the School’s Combined Cadet Force; a scheme run in partnership with the Ministry of Defence to teach personal responsibility, leadership and self-discipline.
 There are training camps, opportunities to learn to fly and develop teaching and communication skills useful in wider life.

 The Royal also provides numerous clubs and societies all of which are optional, but it is very much a part of our culture to encourage students to participate in at least one of these.